TripCu/ai-hotkey/README.md

 ## Requirements
 - Python 3.9+
+  - Windows installers **must** use Python 3.9–3.12 (Pillow wheels are not yet available for 3.13/3.14 on Windows).
 - Ollama (auto-installed on macOS/Linux; Windows uses the official installer run by `run.py`)
 - Optional: Tesseract OCR binary for `/generate-with-image`